ggoodstudydaydayup/-Oregon-Spur-II-genome-assembly-and-annotation/README.md

-Genome assemblies, annotated repeat sequences and annotated genes
+Genome assemblies, annotated repeat sequences and annotated genes of ‘Oregon Spur II’, the fifth generation bud-sport of ‘Red Delicious’.